 Magneto, Wolverine, Rogue and the rest of the mutant crew are finally brought to the screen in Bryan Singer’s darkly intelligent comic-strip adaptation, set around 'New York' but made almost entirely in Ontario, Canada.

-The opening concentration camp scene, in ‘Poland, 1944’, used the old Gooderham-Worts Distillery, Mill Street toward the Toronto waterfront, an abandoned complex whose empty warehouses are frequently used as makeshift studios, for productions including Chicago, Three Men and a Baby, Guillermo del Toro’s Mimic, The Recruit, Blues Brothers 2000, The Long Kiss Goodnight and Mimic.
+The opening concentration camp scene, in ‘Poland, 1944’, used the old Gooderham-Worts Distillery, Mill Street toward the Toronto waterfront, an abandoned complex whose empty warehouses are frequently used as makeshift studios, for productions including Chicago, Three Men and a Baby, Guillermo del Toro’s Mimic, The Recruit, Blues Brothers 2000 and The Long Kiss Goodnight.

 The lowlife bar in ‘northern Alberta’ where Wolverine (Hugh Jackman) is first discovered cage-fighting is also the old distillery.